osmbe/website/_posts/2018-01-12-en-motm-pieter-vdv.md

 We can invite new mappers on the chatchannel and to meetups.
 The meetup I visited was the start of everything.
 Just to hear about all the possibilities is really motivating.
 It also help to learn about all the technological aspects.
 Which tools do I use ?
 How do I map something ?
 It also shows how the community works: without fixed rules and a lot of freedom.

-I believe it is imortant that all mappers find their way to the chatchannel, so they know there is a place where they can ask anything, in their own language.
+I believe it is important that all mappers find their way to the chatchannel, so they know there is a place where they can ask anything, in their own language.
 Or just to tell about strange encounters during a survey.

 A lot of documentation can be found on the wiki or via the help website, but it is very helpfull when someone guides you through this massive amount of information, or that points you to tools such as Overpass, hdyc, etc. This is were the community really shines.